AlexanderPortland/nn-py/README.md

 use `-d` to show only valid housing for groups of two

 use `-t` to show only valid housing for groups of three

+use `-q` to show only valid housing for groups of quad